 Jjimjilbangs have multiple levels where guests can spend countless hours (or days) enjoying its services and amenities.
 As in Korea, here in the U.S., many families and friends use Korean detox spas as outings which can last days at a time.
 Jjimjilbangs include an array of steam rooms, hot tubs, showers, heated salt rooms, ice rooms, sleeping facilities, massage tables, and traditional Korean kiln saunas.
 Often they are themed to include wood, mineral, crystal, and stone decorations to create a calm, relaxing ambiance.

-There are two main parts to the spa, the main area and the bath/pool area.
-The main area/central/co-ed often has multiple saunas, restaurants, computers, game tables, tv rooms and full service salons.
-The bath area (one for females, one for males) has showers, a steam room and herbal pools with different temperatures and therapeutic benefits.
-Many Korean spas are open 24 hours, so people can sleep over after a night out and enjoy the spa services before going home refreshed.
+There are two primary parts to traditional Jjimjilbangs: the main area and the bath/pool area.
+The main co-ed area typically has multiple saunas, restaurants, sleeping areas, computers, game tables, tv rooms, and full service salons where families and friends can enjoy time together.
+The gender segregated bath area has showers, steam rooms, and herbal pools with different temperatures and therapeutic benefits where guests can relax and detox.

 Spa Fitness, 131-10 11th Ave College Point, NY 11356.
 Phone number (718) 939-6300

 King Spa Fitness, 321 Commercial Ave, Palisades Park, NJ 07650 (201) 947-9955

 Juvenex Spa, 25 W 32nd St, New York, NY 10001.
 Phone number (646) 733-1330